aj-kanumala/ot-ccs-utils/README.md

-# Wass-ccs
+# ot-ccs-utils
-A lightweight, dependency-light toolkit for solving optimal transport problems.
+A lightweight toolkit for solving optimal transport problems.